A monoidal category of dependently sorted algebraic theories I: syntax: Some consequences of -derivability

 \subsection{First set of statements}

-Consider a pair of gats $(\bbA,\bbB)$ and a natural number $k$.
+Consider a pair of \textsc{gat}s $(\bbA,\bbB)$ and a natural number $k$.
 Below, when we talk without further qualification about a derivable judgment, a context, or a context morphism, we mean so in $\bbA$, $\bbB$, or the pretheory $\bbA \otimes \bbB$.

 We will consider the following statements:

 \begin{itemize} \item[$Cont(k)$] For all contexts $\textbf{X}$ in $\bbA$ and $\textbf{Y}$ in $\bbB$, if $\Ht(\textbf{X})\Ht(\textbf{Y}) = k$, then $\textbf{X} \otimes \textbf{Y}$ is a context.